160-words-for-your-materials-and-methods

 45. Electrophoresed: The samples were electrophoresed on 12% SDS-PAGE gels

-46. Eliminated: Patients with Stage IV breast cancer were eliminated from the survival analysis
+46. Eliminated: Patients with Stage IV breast cancer were eliminated from the survival

 47. Elongated: The PCR product was elongated at 72 °C for 10 min